 Application Deadline: February 10, 2018

 Here is a short video about how Urban Promise Academy incorporates outdoor programming into their school using assistance from Bay Area Wilderness Training

 Why should your school site participate in the MSOL Program?

-As an MSOL site, your school will have exclusive access to special grant funds to help offset field trip costs and provide stipends to lead staff.
-During the pilot year we will disburse $5,000 in direct field trip support.
-School sites will be able to apply for up to $625 in support of an overnight outdoor field trip.
-Additionally, stipends of $280 will be awarded to two lead staff from each school site.
-These two lead staff must be one school-day teacher or administrator and one after-school staff member.
-The skills and training they receive will help them plan, organize, and lead an outdoor experience for your students in 2017, and build their capacity to sustain outdoor programming at your school for years to come.
+As an MSOL site, your school will receive $1,000 to be used for an overnight camping field trip.
+Additionally, stipends of $280 will be awarded to the two staff from each school site.
+These lead staff must be one school-day teacher or administrator and one afterschool staff member.
+The skills and training they receive will help them plan, organize, and lead an outdoor experience for your students in 2018, and build their capacity to sustain outdoor programming at your school for years to come.

 What are the benefits of outdoor experiences?

 Outdoor experiences can benefit your students and your school site in multiple ways.
 The trips help to build students’ social and emotional learning skills, including resilience, self-confidence, healthy relationships, and stress reduction.
 Additionally, students gain valuable experience when they touch, smell, feel, and learn about nature first hand.
 These experiences provide special opportunities for teachers to inspire learning across multiple subjects including Next Generation Science Standards, English Language Arts, and California history.
 For your school site, this is a unique opportunity to build stronger partnerships between school-day and after-school staff.
 This collaboration can help your school site achieve its mission, vision, and goals, by creating an integrated school-day and afterschool culture and community.

 Your school must be an OUSD public school serving grades 6-8.